GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 This GraphQL query is an adaptation of the previous one, with the following differences:

-- Operation `RetrieveGitHubAccessToken` reads the value from incoming header `X-Github-Access-Token` for the credentials, and indicates if this header was provided via dynamic variable `$hasGithubAccessToken`
+- Operation `RetrieveGitHubAccessToken` reads the value from incoming header `X-Github-Access-Token` for the credentials, and indicates if this header was missing
-- `FailIfNoGitHubAccessToken` triggers an error when the header was not provided
+- `FailIfNoGitHubAccessToken` triggers an error when the header is missing
-- All other operations have been added directive `@include(if: $hasGithubAccessToken)`, so that they will be executed only if the access token is provided
+- All other operations have been added directive `@skip(if: $isGithubAccessTokenMissing)`, so that they will not be executed the the token is missing

 ```graphql
 query RetrieveGitHubAccessToken {